 Making a Difference as a Sonographer: Pain in the neck September 8, 2015 -- Everyone seems to be under the constant strain of having to do more -- more appointments, more calls, more meetings, more time at the computer, etc. This can result in debilitating pain and injuries in the area of the head, neck, and shoulders.
 Fortunately, echocardiographer Doug Wuebben has some tips and exercises that can help.

-Practice of Ultrasound: Part 11 -- Through the lymphatic bayou June 26, 2013 -- AuntMinnie.com presents the latest in a series of columns on the practice of ultrasound from Dr. Jason Birnholz, one of the pioneers of this modality.
-In this installment, he discusses lymphatics and the importance of using your intuition.
+Practice of Ultrasound: Part 24 -- An ultrasound PDA September 3, 2015 -- AuntMinnie.com presents the 24th in a series of columns on the practice of ultrasound from Dr. Jason Birnholz, one of the pioneers of the modality.
+In this installment, he shares some lessons learned from using ultraportable ultrasound in a local clinic.

 Current AAA screening strategies may miss the mark August 21, 2015 -- Ultrasound screening programs for abdominal aortic aneurysms (AAAs) that focus on a single round of screening for 65-year-old men will miss most acute AAAs, which occur in older men, according to a large prospective U.K. study published online in the Journal of the American Heart Association.

 US spots subclinical atherosclerosis in low-risk women August 12, 2015 -- Carotid intima-media thickness measured on ultrasound can identify asymptomatic cardiovascular disease in most middle-aged women considered to be low-risk by traditional risk assessment tools, Arizona researchers have found.